CiottoloMaggico/HollowAI/README.md

 # HollowAI
-This repo implements a reinforcement learning agent that (hopefully) beats bosses in _Hollow Knight_.
+This repo features a reinforcement learning agent trained to (hopefully) beat the bosses of _Hollow Knight_.

 ## 🧠 How it works:
 HollowAi is actually an interface between:
 - **sb3 agents**